bracesdev/errtrace/README.md

 ## Introduction

-errtrace is an **experimental** package to trace an error's return path -- the return trace -- through a Go program.
+errtrace is an **experimental** package to trace an error's return path &mdash;
+the return trace &mdash; through a Go program.

 Where a stack trace tracks the code path that led to an error, a return trace tracks the code path that the error took to get to the user.